NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/KeepTrackInstalledExtensionsAcrossVersion/README.md

 ## Progress and Next Steps

-- New, reworked pull request [Slicer PR#865](https://github.com/Slicer/Slicer/pull/865)
+- New, refined pull request [Slicer PR#865](https://github.com/Slicer/Slicer/pull/865)
+- Tested on Windows, Linux and Mac (thanks to Christian and Johan)
-- Debugged timeout problem with qRestAPI (caused by refactoring / extraction of qRestAPI from qMidasAPI)
+- Debugged timeout problem with qRestAPI (caused by refactoring / extraction of qRestAPI from qMidasAPI – again, thanks to Johan!)
   - refactored qRestAPI, fix still incomplete
   - see [qRestAPI PR#16](https://github.com/commontk/qRestAPI/pull/16)
 - Temporary solution: change default for startup check to off, until qRestAPI is fixed
+- Planned for future: Button / method to clear extension history

 ## User Wish List
 * If not totally impossible, it would be amazing if the Slicer installer had a checkbox to say "Uninstall previous Slicer version(s) and install existing extensions to new version" or similar. - Adam Rankin